robric/wiki-contrail-controller/vDNS-Debugging.md

 * Access http://controller-ip:8092/Snh_SandeshTraceRequest?x=DnsBind to see whether contrail-dns programmed bind entries correctly on every controller
 * Access http://controller-ip:8092/Snh_ShowDnsConfig to see which records the controller is aware of for this virtual dns.
 The last column, installed, must be true which indicates the record was successfuly sent to bind/named
 * grep <vm-name> in /etc/contrail/dns/* in every controller to check presence of entry. zone files are lazily created and thus do not indicate a problem if grep does not find anything.
 The opposite is true for jnl files, a positive match on the jnl file also does not indicate a that named is aware of such records.s

+## How to dump the zone files' contents to see if the records are in bind

+* contrail-rndc -c /etc/contrail/dns/contrail-rndc.conf sync - sync records from jnl to zones files

+* contrail-rndc -c /etc/contrail/dns/contrail-rndc.conf dumpdb -zones

+* The above command creates a file "named_dump.db" that has all records from all zones, which you can grep to look for records